1. Who are we?

 Contact email address: [email protected]

 We aim to respect your privacy and are committed to protecting the confidentiality of your personal information.
-Our aim is to be as clear and open as possible about what we do and why, which is why we go in-depth below to explain what we collect, send and use your data for and what your rights are.
+Our aim is to be as clear and open as possible about what we do and why, which is why we go in-depth below to explain what information we collect, how we use your data, and what your rights are.

 2. General basics

 These definitions should help you understand this policy and add clarity to any terms/labels we use.
-When we say “we,” “us,” “our” and “HAYNE Solutions” we are referring to HAYNE Solutions Limited and their subsidiaries.
-We are incorporated in England and Wales, providing financial and corporate performance management software, consultancy, support and training services.
+When we say “we,” “us,” “our” and “HAYNE Solutions” we are referring to HAYNE Solutions Limited. and their subsidiaries.
+We are incorporated in England and Wales, providing financial and corporate performance management software, consultancy, support, and training services.
 These solutions (commonly referred to as Financial Performance and Corporate Management Solutions) are commonly used by an organisation to monitor the performance of their business and manage legislation requirements.
 When we say “Customer,” we are referring to the person or entity that is registered with us to use the Service.
-With regards to “Service” we are referring to our products/software and physical services, like consultancy, training or software development.
+With regards to “Service” we are referring to our products/software and physical services, like consultancy, training, or software development.
 When we say “you,” we are referring either to a Customer or to some other person who visits our Website.
-“Personal Information” means any information that identifies or can be used to identify you directly or indirectly, including, but not limited to, first and last name, email address, occupation or other demographic information.
+“Personal Information” means any information that identifies or can be used to identify you directly or indirectly, including, but not limited to, first and last name, email address, occupation, or other demographic information.
 “Legitimate Interest” means the lawful basis for processing Personal Information and includes both commercial interests, and individual interests.
 This may include business development activities such as sending you information about our services, articles, or news regarding topics which may be of interest; enables us to evaluate our marketing strategy and plan future events or business development activities; develop our networks and business relationships; enables us to identify and advance new business opportunities and enables us to track the use of our website and interaction with its content.